-Caring for your mail order chicks is very different from setting your own hens, but it doesn’t have to be intimidating.
-We’ll show you everything you need to know and have ready for them so that you’ll have a successful brooding experience.
+Caring for mail order chicks is very different from setting your own hens to hatch and can be as stressful for you as it is for the chicks.
+We’ll share everything you need to know and what to have ready to successfully brood mail order chicks for a happy, healthy flock.

 Before your chicks arrive, there are some basic things you need to have ready and waiting.